You can get from London to Warsaw by train, bus or flight.

 You should observe these safety measures in United Kingdom as imposed by the government to reduce the spread of COVID-19:

-There are 2 ways to travel to Warsaw from London including taking a flight or coach.
+You can travel to Warsaw from London 2 different ways: flight or coach.

 This is compared to other travel options to Warsaw:

-A flight is £64 less than a coach for this trip with tickets for a coach from London to Warsaw costing on average £83.
+A flight is generally £59 less than a coach for the same route.
+A coach costs on average £74 from London to Warsaw.

-The fastest way to get to Warsaw from London is by flight with an average travel time of 2 h 10 min.
+The fastest way from London to Warsaw is by flight with an average journey time of 2 h 10 min.

-There are alternative travel options to Warsaw that can usually take longer:
+Other travel options from London to Warsaw can usually take longer:

-In comparison, going by coach can take 24 h on average.
+In comparison, travelling by coach can take you on average 32 h 50 min.

-These are the most popular departure and arrival points for travellers from London to Warsaw:
+These are the most popular departure and arrival points when travelling from London to Warsaw:

 Yes, there are direct routes from London to Warsaw with the following travel companies:

-As you won't need to change at another stop in between, direct services to Warsaw tend to save you time and add more convenience, so it's worth paying attention to before you purchase tickets for this route.
+As you won't need to change at another stop in between, direct services to Warsaw tend to save you time and add more convenience, so it's worth paying attention to before you book tickets for this journey.

-Before travelling from London to Warsaw, it’s good to know what ticket you can book and how much it will cost in the next 7 days:
+Before travelling from London to Warsaw, it’s good to know what ticket you can purchase and how much it will cost in the next 7 days:

 But we recommend booking London to Warsaw tickets online a few months before your planned travel date to score the best deals and save money on your trip.